-At the airport, the signs are in English and Swahili.
+At the airport you will find all signs are in English and Swahili.
 There is always a bank open for international arrivals.

-You will find a bank to your right after you collect your backpack before you go through customs.
+You will find a bank to your right after you collect your backpack before you go through Customs.
 You should change up enough money into Kenyan shillings for what you need until you meet the truck or can next get to a bank.
-Do remember you need to pay for any meals you will have before the trip starts, including breakfast for the morning of the departure, as well as your accommodation and transfers prior to departure.
+Do remember you need to cover any meals you have before the trip starts, including breakfast for the morning of the departure as well as your accommodation and transfers prior to departure.